dpla-attic/automation/README.md

   * ansible/roles/dbnode/vars/main.yml.dist
   * ansible/group_vars/dbnodes.dist
   * ansible/group_vars/all.dist
-    * Note that user shell accounts are configured in ansible/group_vars/all, and that they require SSH public keys in their ssh_authorized_keys fields.
+    * Note that user shell accounts are configured in `ansible/group_vars/all`, and that they require SSH public keys in their ssh_authorized_keys fields.
+      The `adminusers` variable is for administrative users who will run ansible-playbook.
 * Copy or symlink the appropriate Vagrantfile.&lt;name&gt; to Vagrantfile.
   At the moment, this means symlink Vagrantfile.bigcouch to Vagrantfile.
   In the future, there will be more hosts in our configuration than you'll want